Aproko: Etymology

 The word "Aproko" is derived from the English word "talkative".
-It is believed to have originated from the Yoruba language, which is one of the major languages spoken in Nigeria.
 The term has been used in Nigeria for many years and has gained widespread popularity in recent years.

 Meaning and usage

 The word aproko has two main meanings in Nigerian Pidgin: someone who pokes his/her nose into other people's affairs; gossip or rumour.
 The word is often used as a noun or an adjective, and sometimes as a verb.
 For example: